Redocly/redocly-cli/README.md

 redocly lint path-to-root-file.yaml
 ```

+Minimal required versions of Node.js and NPM are 14.19.0 and 7.0.0 respectively.

 ### Docker

 To give the Docker container access to the OpenAPI description files, you need to